 • It is best to learn in medium wind conditions.
 15-20 knots are probably best.
 Anything less than 15 knots, one has to pump to get up on foil.
 Pumping works best with both wing and board combinations.
 Once the wind approaches 25, the wing could feel over-powering.
 I would drift downwind quickly unless I am up sailing.
 It could be overwhelming to someone who is not experienced.

 • Jibing and riding toe side.
 Riding toe-side is completely different.
 I once thought that once I learned to ride heel-side both directions well, I should be able to ride toe-side easily on my goofy stance.
 I was wrong.
-Riding toe-side requires completely different balacing skills even though I know how to hold the wing and ride in the direction that I want to go.
+Riding toe-side requires completely different balancing skills even though I know how to hold the wing and ride in the direction that I want to go.
 Toe-side riding requires yet another set of muscle memory.
 There is no shortcut.

 Footnotes